 Even though we (as a partnership for U.S. federal income tax purposes) are not subject to U.S. federal income tax, some of our operations are currently, and our acquisition of Sunoco and the Holdco restructuring resulted in an increase in the proportion of our operations that are conducted through subsidiaries that are organized as corporations for U.S. federal income tax purposes.
-The taxable income, if any, of subsidiaries that are treated as corporations for U.S. federal income tax purposes.
-The taxable income, if any, of subsidiaries that are treated as corporations for U.S. federal income tax purposes.
-The taxable income, if any, of subsidiaries that are treated as corporations for U.S. federal income tax purposes.
-If the IRS or other state or local jurisdictions were to successfully assert that these corporations have more tax liability than we anticipate or legislation was enacted that increased the corporate tax rate, the cash available for distribution could be further reduced.
-The income tax return filings positions taken by these corporate subsidiaries require significant judgment, use of estimates, and the interpretation and application of complex tax laws.
+The taxable income, if any, of subsidiaries that are treated as corporations for U.S. federal income tax purposes, is subject to corporate-level U.S. federal income taxes, which may reduce the cash available for distribution to us and, in turn, to our unitholders.
+If the IRS or other state or local jurisdictions were to successfully assert that these corporations have more tax liability than we anticipate or legislation was enacted that increased the corporate subsidiaries require significant judgment, use of estimates, and the interpretation and application of complex tax laws.
 Significant judgment is also required in assessing the timing and amounts of deductible and taxable items.
 Despite our belief that the income tax return positions taken by these subsidiaries are fully supportable, certain positions may be successfully challenged by the IRS, state or local jurisdictions.